marina-lukovac-ey/-Asynchronous-JavaScript-Promises-Callbacks-Async-Await/Callback function/Notes.md

   Any function that is passed to another function as argument...
   Functions are first

+  ##### PROS:

+      - Simplicity
+      - Popularity

+  ##### CONS:

+      - Lack of readability: Code that uses callbacks is not linear... this is why sometimes it is not easy to understand the code executing...
+      - Callback hell...
+Several callbacks that depend on eachother...

 - TESTING CALLBACKS: Unit Tests...

 - PROMISES: Easily avoiding Callback